-Phase 1 (year 1 and 2) Phase 2 (year 3-5) Phase 3 (year 6-10)

-Governance

-New governance framework New governance

-to be established in at least framework to be

-twenty constituent established in remaining

-campuses. constituent campuses.

-At least ten accredited

-constituent campuses

-operating under new

-governance framework

-will be declared

-universities.

-Affiliated campuses have full Academic autonomy

-administrative and financial granted to at least fifty

-autonomy. accredited affiliated

-Academic autonomy campuses.

-granted to at least twenty- At least ten accredited

-five accredited affiliated affiliated campuses will be

-campuses. declared universities.

-At least twenty

-constituent campuses

-operating under new

-governance framework

-will be brought under

-jurisdiction of Provincial

-Governments.

-At least five public

-universities operating

-under new governance

-framework and ten

-community/private

-universities will be

-brought under jurisdiction

-of the Provincial

-Governments.

-Financing

-Policy on increasing funding Higher education

-for higher education expenditures reach 1% of

-approved. re and a based of GDP.

-Funding based on

-output/outcomes introduced in all

-A framework of UEL funding universities.

-A namework of HEI funding

-outcomes instead of

-toachar positions approved

-Leacher positions approved.

-Phase 1 (year 1 and 2) Phase 2 (year 3-5) Phase 3 (year 6-10)

-Governance

-A policy on higher The policy allowing HEIs to The policy implemented

-education tuition fees determine fees to meet the in all HEIs.

-approved. funding gap through tuition

-fees with provisions for

-financial assistance to

-needy students and fair

-contractual relationship

-between students and HEIs

-in place.

-The policy introduced in

-selected HEIs.

-A policy on student financial The allocation for student

-assistance approved. financial assistance

-increased by 100%.

-An autonomous regular

-government agency for

-student financial assistance

-established.

-STEM and RDI

-Policy aimed at encouraging Community campuses

-expansion of STEM in non- receive capital and

-government sector adopted recurrent cost support for

-by the cabinet.
-University expansion of technical

-Rules, procedures and education.

-practices amended/ Private not-for-profit

-changed. campuses receive tuition

-support for enrolling needy

-students in technical

-education.

-Incentives for increasing the Research funding as a

-Policy for prioritizing share of post graduate share of GDP reaches

-research, development and programs in place.
-0.3% of GDP.

-innovation approved.
-All universities introduce All promotion/

-promotion/ recruitment for recruitment of faculty is

-faculty with high weightings based on high weightings

-on research for research

-accomplishments. accomplishments.

-An independent research

-tunding agency established.

-Incentives for increasing the Research funding as a

-share of post graduate share of GDP reaches

-programs in place.
-0.3% of GDP.

-Universities introduce All promotion/

-promotion/ recruitment for recruitment of faculty is

-faculty with high weightings based on high weightings
+Phase 1 (year 1 and 2) Phase 2 (year 3-5) Phase 3 (year 6-10) Governance New governance framework to be established in at least twenty constituent New governance framework to be established in remaining campuses. constituent campuses.
+At least ten accredited constituent campuses operating under new governance framework will be declared universities.
+Affiliated campuses have full administrative and financial autonomy.
+Academic autonomy granted to at least twenty- five accredited affiliated campuses.
+Academic autonomy granted to at least fifty accredited affiliated campuses.
+At least ten accredited affiliated campuses will be declared universities.
+At least twenty constituent campuses operating under new governance framework will be brought under jurisdiction of Provincial Governments.
+At least five public universities operating under new governance framework and ten community/private universities will be brought under jurisdiction of the Provincial Governments.
+Financing Policy on increasing funding for higher education approved.
+Higher education expenditures reach 1% of GDP.
+Funding based on output/outcomes introduced in few universities.
+A framework of HEI funding based on outputs and outcomes instead of teacher positions approved.
+Funding based on output/outcomes introduced in all universities.

+Phase 1 (year 1 and 2) Phase 2 (year 3-5) Phase 3 (year 6-10) Governance A policy on higher education tuition fees approved.
+The policy allowing HEIs to determine fees to meet the funding gap through tuition fees with provisions for financial assistance to needy students and fair contractual relationship between students and HEIs in place.
+The policy introduced in selected HEIs.
+The policy implemented in all HEIs.
+A policy on student financial assistance approved.
+The allocation for student financial assistance increased by 100%.
+An autonomous regular government agency for student financial assistance established.
+STEM and RDI Policy aimed at encouraging expansion of STEM in non- government sector adopted by the cabinet.
+University Rules, procedures and practices amended/ changed.
+Community campuses receive capital and recurrent cost support for expansion of technical education.
+Private not-for-profit campuses receive tuition support for enrolling needy students in technical education.
+Policy for prioritizing research, development and innovation approved.
+Incentives for increasing the share of post graduate programs in place.
+All universities introduce promotion/ recruitment for faculty with high weightings on research accomplishments.
+An independent research funding agency established.
+Research funding as a share of GDP reaches 0.3% of GDP.
+All promotion/ recruitment of faculty is based on high weightings for research accomplishments.
+Incentives for increasing the share of post graduate programs in place.
+Universities introduce promotion/ recruitment for faculty with high weightings Research funding as a share of GDP reaches 0.3% of GDP.
+All promotion/ recruitment of faculty is based on high weightings